Skip to Content

 To get started with dynamic stretching—and make it a key part of your routine—these five moves are easy to do daily and take just minutes to complete.
 Remember: Five minutes today can prevent eight weeks on the injury list later.

-With right leg straight, swing it across the front of body and out to right side in a fluid motion: Perform the dynamic stretches listed here every day and/or before every run.
-Below, Runner’s World+ coach, Jess Movold, demonstrates each move so you can learn the proper form.
+Many runners have confessed that they skip the resistance training, dynamic stretching, and: Bend right knee to a 90-degree angle, and drive it toward left shoulder and then out to the right, Runner’s World+ coach, Jess Movold, demonstrates each move so you can learn the proper form.
 The entire routine takes less than FIVE minutes and can even be performed outside prerun.
 You need no equipment.

 1. Side Lunge